zelanko/sql-docs.it-it/docs/t-sql/statements/create-index-transact-sql.md

 -- Executing the same command again (see above) after an index operation was paused, resumes automatically the index create operation.

 -- Execute a resumable online index creates operation with MAX_DURATION set to 240 minutes.
-After the time expires, the resumbale index create operation is paused.
+After the time expires, the resumable index create operation is paused.
 CREATE INDEX test_idx2 on test_table (col2) WITH (ONLINE=ON, RESUMABLE=ON, MAX_DURATION=240)

 -- Pause a running resumable online index creation